Employee Recognition Programs

 Wall of Fame recipients must be nominated for the award and can be nominated by any person from within or outside the university community.
 Selection of Wall of Fame award recipients is done by the Wall of Fame selection committee.
 Up to six award recipients are selected each year, with not more than four recipients being staff employees.
 Additional information is available on the Wall of Fame award page.

 The university recognizes the contributions and service of retiring employees as part of the university service awards program.

-Emeritus status may be granted to retiring staff and administrative employees as a special recognition for exemplary work performance and outstanding, loyal, and dedicated service to the university.
-To be eligible for consideration for emeritus status, an employee must be in retirement status from the university, must have at least 10 years of service in a full-time regular position, and must have the approval of the appropriate administrative officials and the Board of Governors.
+To be eligible for consideration for Emeritus status, an employee must be in retirement status from the university, must have at least 10 years of service in a full-time regular position or an exception granted by the President, and must have the approval of the appropriate administrative officials and the Board of Governors.